 - 3-2 (Chain-Link Charge) will probably be one of the first levels that you will seriously rack up the deaths on.
 It has many segments with moving fences, most of which block your way or force you to make quickly-timed jumps if you don't have the Super Bell.
 If you do, you can climb on the fences... but you can't climb on forever.
 The second Green Star is brutal, since you have to make some very tricky jumps past two moving fences right before the checkpoint, so if you mess up you're doing the level from the start again.
 And after that it goes upwards through segments where the fences move against you over clouds and a lot of enemies.
 Oh, and by the way, it's an auto-scrolling level!

 - 5-6 (Cakewalk Flip) isn't so hard if you're just playing through.
 If you're going for the collectibles (especially the stamp and third Green Star), on the other hand...those bleeping Ring Burners in conjunction with flipping platforms... and that's with one player.
 Any more than one player, and the level becomes unmitigated chaos, with the platforms flipping every time anybody jumps.

-- The same goes for 6-Castle (Bowser's Bob-omb Brigade).
+- 6-Castle (Bowser's Bob-omb Brigade).
 You will need to know where to throw bombs and how to do it quickly if you want most of the items here.

 - Star-9 (Cosmic Cannon Cluster) is the final level of World Star, and it's nasty.
 As its name implies, the level is filled with cannons.
 Not only that, but there are several Parabones (a skeleton version of Paratroopas) scattered throughout, usually around switchboardsnote .
 While you're given a cannon to defend yourself, it's still overwhelming.
 The worst part, however, is probably the part where you are required to climb a wall, which is absurdly difficultnote because you have to jump off a series of cannonballs to get to the top.